rosco-m68k/hardware-projects/README.md

 # Hardware projects for rosco_m68k

-This repository contains a few simple hardware projects for the rosco_m68k (https://github.com/rosco-m68k/rosco_m68k).
+This repository expansion boards and some simple hardware projects for the rosco_m68k (https://github.com/rosco-m68k/rosco_m68k).

+## Current contents

+* `bus_board` - This is the `roscbus-01` expansion bus board for the rosco_m68k
+* `ioread-poc` - A POC project that interfaces with an Arduino (Mega-2560)
+* `ram-expansion` - The `roscram-01` 1/2/3/4MB RAM expansion board

-See the README.md files in the subdirectories for details.
+See the README.md files in the subdirectories for details of the indiviual things.